 … as if you’re having trouble sleeping?

-… more or less interested in food so your weight have changed?
+… more or less interested in food, so your weight has changed?

 … generally slower in thought and perhaps even physically?

-… as if your brain won’t really cooperate and thinking, memorizing and concentrating is harder?
+… as if your brain won’t really cooperate so thinking, memorizing and concentrating is harder?

 … more morbid than before, drawn to death and thoughts about it?
 Perhaps even suicide?